 Traditionally, technical research papers are published without including any artifacts (such as tools, data, models, videos, etc.), even though the artifacts may serve as crucial and detailed evidence for the quality of the results that the associated paper offers.
 They support the repeatability of experiments and precise comparison with alternative approaches, thus enabling higher quality in the research area as a whole.
 They may also make it easier for other researchers to perform their own experiments, thus helping the original authors disseminating their ideas in detail.
 Hence, artifacts should be taken seriously and recognized separately.

-Authors will be invited to archive their accepted artifacts on the new Dagstuhl Artifacts Series (DARTS) published in the Dagstuhl Research Online Publication Server (DROPS).
+Authors will be invited to archive their accepted artifacts on the Dagstuhl Artifacts Series (DARTS) published in the Dagstuhl Research Online Publication Server (DROPS).
 Each artifact will be assigned a DOI, separate from the ECOOP companion paper, allowing the community to cite artifacts on their own.

 Call for Artifacts

-Authors of accepted research papers at ECOOP 2017 can have their artifacts evaluated by an Artifact Evaluation Committee.
+Authors of accepted research papers at ECOOP 2018 can have their artifacts evaluated by an Artifact Evaluation Committee.
 Artifacts that live up to the expectations created by the paper will be marked with a badge in the proceedings.
 Furthermore, they will be invited for inclusion in the Dagstuhl Artifacts Series (DARTS) published in the Dagstuhl Research Online Publication Server (DROPS).
 Artifacts in DARTS are freely downloadable and ensure permanent and durable storage.
 As software projects are likely to evolve over time, archived artifacts provide a snapshot in time of the actual software/data that was used to create the paper: we expect this will simplify the job of independently repeating any experiments presented in the paper.
-Although there is no obligation for accepted artifacts to be included in DARTS, readers of accepted papers will greatly benefit from having access to those artifacts, and the attention that the authors’ work will get may likely increase if their artifacts are made publicly available.
+Although there is no obligation for accepted artifacts to be included in DARTS, readers of accepted papers will greatly benefit from having access to those artifacts, and the attention that the authors’ work will receive may likely increase if their artifacts are made publicly available.
 Artifacts that are deemed especially meritorious will be singled out for special recognition in the proceedings and at the conference.

 The Artifact Evaluation process is run by a separate committee whose task is to assess how the artifacts support the work described in the papers.
 The submission of an artifact is voluntary and will not influence the final decision regarding the papers (which is obviously enforced because the artifacts are submitted after the notification of acceptance has been sent out).
 Notification about the outcome of the Artifact Evaluation and reviews including suggestions for improving the artifacts will be distributed about two weeks before the deadline for the final version of the research paper, such that the outcome can be mentioned in the paper and the final artifact can be uploaded for inclusion in DARTS.